ashakhatri007/CeptreDocs/pages/Learn/Rules.md

 move : at P L * adjacent L L' -o at P L'
 ```

 The above mechanics essentially mean that we have 2 types of objects i.e. player and location.
-We define 2 predicates viz at (denoting players current location) and adjacent (denoting adjacency between locations).
+We define 2 predicates i.e. 'at' (denoting players current location) and 'adjacent' (denoting adjacency between locations).
 Using these types and predicated we define a rule which moves any player `P` located at `L` to location `L'` only when locations `L` and `L'` are adjacent to each other.
 The game map defining the initial adjacent locations and player positions will be part of [GameState](GameState.html)

 Ceptre Web Editor Simulation:
 <video width = "650" controls>